Jim Cutler // Tenor Saxophone // Seattle Jazz Music

 Mike Mines has played trumpet professionally in the Seattle area since 1985.
 He has played lead trumpet with the Jazz Police Big Band since the band was formed in 1986.
 Mike has appeared with such touring artists as the Mills Brothers, the Temptations, Dee Daniels, Dave Weckl, Eddie Daniels and many others.

-In addition to playing the trumpet, Mike Mines has taught band at Valley View Middle School in Snohomish since1985.
-His concert bands and jazz bands have won numerous awards including 1st Place at Bellevue Jazz Festival in 2002 and 2003 and are known for their consistent excellence throughout the Puget Sound region.
+In addition to playing the trumpet, Mike has taught band at Valley View Middle School in Snohomish since 1985.
+His concert bands and jazz bands have won numerous awards including 1st Place at Bellevue Jazz Festival in 2002 and 2003, and are known for their consistent excellence throughout the Puget Sound region.
 Mike has also presented clinics on band room management and middle school jazz band repertoire at Washington Music Educators and All Northwest conferences.

 Pete Kirkman